 Video of the Day

-Indeed, too much visceral fat — marked by a waist circumference of 40 inches or more for men and 35 inches or more for women — has been linked to an increased risk for such conditions as heart disease, diabetes and high blood pressure, per Harvard Health Publishing.
+Indeed, too much visceral fat — marked by a waist circumference of 35 to 40 inches in most adults— has been linked to an increased risk for such conditions as heart disease, diabetes and high blood pressure, per Harvard Health Publishing.

 The good news is that visceral fat is the first to go when you clean up your diet and start to lose weight.
 Beyond cutting calories, though, the quality of the food you're eating seems to play a key part in how much visceral fat your body tucks away.